 What is ketosis, really?

-Ketosis is a metabolic state where your body is starved from glucose and switches to using fat as an energy source.
-You can enter this metabolic state by consuming less than 20g of carbohydrates per day.
+Ketosis is a metabolic state where your body is depleted of glucose and switches to using fat as an energy source.
+You can enter this metabolic state by consuming less than 20g of carbohydrates per day or by using intermittent fasting.

 By eating so few carbs, your body will turn to fat for energy since it’s no longer able to use glucose which it gets from carbs and sugar.